Calligraphy as Meditation Day

 Event date(s): -

-Starting at 11 am Eastern on June 19, The Calligraphy as Meditation Day Marathon brings together 24 artists from around the world, each leading a one-hour session designed to help people slow down, settle in, and reconnect through lettering.
+Starting at 11 am Eastern on June 19, The Calligraphy as Meditation Day Marathon brings together over 20 artists from around the world, each leading a one-hour session designed to help people slow down, settle in, and reconnect through lettering.

 Each session is followed by a short break, creating a natural rhythm that carries us across time zones.